ben-manes/gradle-versions-plugin/README.md

 it is rejected, and so is everything reachable only through a rejected configuration—rejecting `compileClasspath` removes the build's own dependencies too.
 Reach for this filter when a whole configuration is noise and does not need to be resolved at all.
+Each configuration the filter rejects is logged at `--info`.

 Rejecting a configuration also skips its version lookups.
 A dependency's list of versions is fetched once for each repository, however many configurations